leoreigoto/leoreigoto.github.io/README.md

 Repository: TO_DO

 ### OCR on a Tesla dashboard to monitor veihicle fleets
-Objective: TO_DO
+Objective: To develop a real-time monitoring system for fleet management by capturing and analyzing critical data from a Tesla vehicle's dashboard using Optical Character Recognition (OCR).
+This system aims to ensure safe driving practices, efficient fleet operations

+Tracks: Current vehicle speed, maximum permissible speed for the road, estimated battery longevity, Auto-pilot status (on/off).

+Technologies:
-Python, Computer Vision
+Python, Computer Vision, OpenCV, Websocket

 ![image](https://github.com/leoreigoto/leoreigoto.github.io/assets/48571786/f580dab0-7aff-45b9-ab27-4f30b02da133)

-### Obesity prediction with machine learning
-Objective: Toy model to predict Obesity Levels using a public dataset
+### Machine Learning Model for Obesity Level Prediction
+Objective:Develop a toy machine learning model to predict levels of obesity based on a publicly available dataset.
+This model aims to demonstrate the potential of machine learning in assessing health risks and guiding preventive measures.

+Technologies:
 Python, machine learning, classification task

 Repository: https://github.com/leoreigoto/ObesityPrediction

-### Student attrition evasion
-Objective: Toy model to estimate a student attrition percentage risk
+### Machine Learning Model for Estimating Student Attrition Risk Percentage
+Objective: To develop a toy machine learning model that estimates a student's risk percentage for attrition, assisting educational institutions in taking proactive measures to retain students.

+Technologies and Tools:

 Python, machine learning, classification task